VIBondarenko/aimeetingoptimizer/README.md

 > ⚠️ The project is under active development.
 Many features are not yet implemented or are still in progress ⚠️

-📘 **AI Meeting Optimizer** is an intelligent service that integrates with Zoom, Google Meet, or Microsoft Teams to automatically record, transcribe, and analyze meetings.
-It performs real-time speech recognition, extracts key points, tasks, deadlines, and participant names, and creates actionable items in tools like Jira or Trello.
-The system also evaluates participant engagement and productivity, generating detailed summaries
+📘 **AI Meeting Optimizer** is an intelligent service that ...

 ## 🎓 Implemented Features

-- 📚 .
-- 👨‍🎓 .
-- 🧑‍🏫 .
-- 📝 .
-- 📄 .
-- 💾 .
+> ⚠️ The project is under active development.
+Many features are not yet implemented or are still in progress ⚠️

 ## 🧩 Notes

-- The project is currently under active development.
-The architecture and implementation details are being refined.
+> ⚠️ The project is under active development.
+Many features are not yet implemented or are still in progress ⚠️

 ## 📬 Feedback